TommyMart/Data_Visualisation_API/readme.md

 -	SQLObject
 -	SQLAlchemy

 The Object Relational Mapping system or ORM used for this application is SQLAlchemy.
+For a further definition of SQLAlchemy, please refer back to Requirement 3.

 <img src="https://miro.medium.com/v2/resize:fit:1400/0*msfsws06ImMSJYop.jpg" alt="SQLAlchemy logo" width="70%"/>